Why every Org needs a Center of Excellence (race car analogy)

 Here is the overall scope or key pillars of a COE

 - Vision: strategic vision and direction for Salesforce for both the business and IT

 - Leadership: Steering Committee and key sponsors in business and IT

 - Governance: overall control of strategic direction, business cases, investment, and risk management

 - Change control: management of changes to all aspects of the project

-- Methodology: the implementation methodology covering people, process and technology which includes business analysis, DevOps and adoption.
+- Methodology: the implementation methodology covers people, process, and technology which includes business analysis, DevOps, and adoption.

 - Metadata management: control of the Salesforce metadata across the deployment pipeline

 - Architecture: technical architecture of Salesforce and how it relates to the integrated systems and InfoSec